wigig-tools/qd-interpreter/README.md

 <img src="docs/gif/RawSSNode0to1.gif" alt="drawing">

 On this video, we can observe STA3 moving along the y axis as expected.
 However, the right view remains static.
-It is as expected as by default, the visualizer displays the MPCs for a transmitter set to node 0 (AP0) and node 1 (STA1).
-Both of these nodes are static so the MPCs remaing the same all along the scenario.
+It is as expected as by default, the visualizer displays the MPCs for a transmitter set to node 0 (AP0) and node 1 (STA1) as a receiver.
+Both of these nodes are static so the MPCs remain the same all along the scenario.

 To change the transmitter or receiver node, just change the value of `TX Nodes` and `Rx Nodes` in the GUI as displayed below in the video.